-The American English Group (AEG) offers intensive English language instruction for non-native speakers.
+Troy University's English as a Second Language program offers intensive English language instruction for non-native speakers.
 This program addresses the needs of students who plan to pursue further university study in the United States or who wish to sharpen their language skills for personal or professional reasons.
 In addition to improving listening, speaking, reading, and writing ability, ESL classes also increase students' understanding of American culture and university life.
 Level I - IV courses are offered for institutional credit; up to six credits of level V - VI courses can be used to fulfill the free elective course requirement towards an undergraduate degree.

+The ESL program is available on the Troy campus and at the University College site in Atlanta.
 For more information, see the Academic Regulations section of this bulletin.
-For information about the AEG terms of instruction, contact the Center for International Programs at 334-670-3335.
+For information about the terms of instruction, contact the Center for International Programs at 334-670-3335.

-AMERICAN ENGLISH GROUP COURSES (AEG)
+ENGLISH AS A SECOND LANGUAGE COURSES (AEG)